Wither Hills Farm Park

 The Wither Hills run between the Dashwood and Taylor passes and are situated directly to the south of Blenheim.
 Formed by tectonic movement, the underlying rocks are gravel conglomerates and wind blown Wairau loess greywacke.
 They are named after C.B.Withers who took up a sheep run on them in 1848.

 In pre-colonial times the hills were extensively covered in manuka, kānuka and totara forest supporting a large population of moa and other bird species.
 The arrival of fire with Polynesian explorers resulted in large fires raging across most of eastern Marlborough in the tinder dry conditions.
-After this deforestation a tall tussock grassland established, building a layer of humus and sustaining the loess of which much of the hills are made.
+After this deforestation a tall silver tussock grassland established, building a layer of humus and sustaining the loess of which much of the hills are made.

 On European settlement the hills were once again burnt and sown with exotic grasses more palatable to sheep.
 This started a long period of erosion which scoured out long underground tunnels and left scars visible for some distance.
 The area became notorious as one of the most erosion prone parts of New Zealand, and posed significant risk to Blenheim.
 In 1944 the first block of land was acquired for the purpose of flood and erosion control.
 After World War 2 a soil conservation project was begun at the western end through extensive tree planting and improved stock management.
 Over the years, additional land was acquired until the park attained its current area.